Skip to content

 Hair Transplant Costs

-The cost of a hair transplant varies depending on location, the number of grafts required, and the specific surgical requirements.
-The average price ranges from £3,000 to £12,000, depending on the extent of the work required.
-Financing options are available to help make a procedure more affordable.
+The cost of a hair transplant varies depending on the number of grafts required and a patient’s specific surgical requirements.

 Hair Transplant Side Effects